 You're embarking on a process that is—how shall we say it?—a tad overwhelming.
 There are a whole lot of pieces for you to conquer, and you might be receiving conflicting information on how best to complete your application.
 We here at Tufts Admissions want to make this process as easy as possible, so we've collected all of our application advice on this page.
-From video interviews with admissions officers on the kinds of essays they loved to blog posts about every single part of the application, we've got the tips and tricks you need to make sure your application is as strong as it can be.

 First thing's first: we wrote some advice blogs.
 Sean offers 5 tips on essay writing.
 Abby gives you insight on how we read.
 And Rachel shares a few tips for college searching.

 If you gravitate towards advice in the form of Buzzfeed articles and Quote of the Day anthologies, this is for you.
 We asked several admissions officers to give you their most condensed words of wisdom.

 It's best to be intentional about when you're working on college applications...and when you're not!
 Don't let senior year pass you by while you're stressing about college.
 Yes, set aside time for your apps, but also set aside time to hang out with your friends, go out for a run, bake a new recipe, spend time with family, and enjoy the things that you love!
 Don't let college applications consume your life!

 Don’t leave writing your supplements until the last minute!
 It is not uncommon for students to focus mostly on writing their Common App Essay, but trust me when I say that the supplemental essays are the most important part of the application to us.
 By spending time and being thoughtful in your responses, you can show us not only how excited you are about Tufts, but also how you will fit into our community.

 -Shanice Kok, Assistant Director of Admissions